rniii/cuttle/README.md

   - [ ] x86-64 compiler, dynamic and static linking
   - [ ] Stable, future-compatible spec

-(please ignore the section below its where I pretend the language already exists)
+(please ignore the section below its where I pretend the language already exists and write things in it)

 ```
 trait Sequence {